Why this policy and what does it apply to?

 All rights regarding the processing of data on the Balencio platform (scan results, reports, etc.) can be exercised via the employer and will be subject to the employer’s agreement.

-All rights to data processing for which Balencio is considered responsible for processing may be exercised at any time by email to firstname.lastname@example.org or email@example.com.
-Users exercising the right to delete and the right to object should understand that this may result in a service interruption, as data processing is necessary to manage their account and platform, to communicate with them, in accordance with the contract between the employer and Bright Link SA.
+All rights to data processing for which Balencio is considered responsible for processing may be exercised at any time by email to email@example.com or firstname.lastname@example.org.
+Users exercising the right to delete and the right to object should understand that this may result in a service interruption, as data processing is necessary to manage their account and platform, to communicate with them, in accordance with the contract between the employer and Balencio SA.

 How do you enforce your rights?
 Who can you direct your questions/complaints to?